mcdope/teamviewer-o-matic/README.md

 ##### Important infos about the settings import #####
 I've never tested importing host settings on full, or the other way around.
 But I wouldn't recommend it, so don't mix them up.

-Importing old settings on newer version seems to work, I tried by accident when testing the `teamviewer-11` branch.
+Importing old settings on newer versions seemed to work earlier, I once tried by accident when testing the `teamviewer-11` branch.
 But again: I wouldn't recommend it.

-Also keep in mind that, according to user reports, TeamViewer exports the settings incorrectly if running on x64.
+Also keep in mind that, according to user reports, earlier TeamViewer versions exports the settings incorrectly if running on x64.
 It creates entries like `HKEY_LOCAL_MACHINE\SOFTWARE\TeamViewer` while it should be `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\TeamViewer`.
 You need to manually edit those (open the .reg file in Notepad or another text editor), else the file will get imported - but will have no effect.
+This doesn't apply to current TeamViewer builds anymore.

 This is because without editing the entries land in the registry section for x64 executables, but TeamViewer runs on the Wow6432 subsystem since it's a 32bit executable and so its RegRead api calls get redirected.
 (Correct me if I'm wrong, but that's how I understood Windows and its APIs)